Computer Vision on X-ray Data in Industrial Production and Security Applications: A Comprehensive Survey: Performance Comparison

 As shown in Table \ref{GDXray-s}, all available studies on the GDXray Security dataset applied different experiment protocols, such as different subsets of data, different splitting between train and test sets, and different classes included.
 Therefore, it is not possible to reliably compare the performance of the suggested methods between studies.

-The authors of the GDXray dataset, applied AISM, SURF, SIFT, and ISM-based non-deep learning methods for threat detection in \cite{S3-15} and AISM led to the highest performance.
+The authors of the GDXray dataset, applied implicit shape model (ISM), adapted implicit shape model (AISM), \ac{ISM}, \ac{AISM}, \ac{SURF}, and \ac{SIFT}-based non-deep learning methods for threat detection in \cite{S3-15} and AISM led to the highest performance.
 To evaluate their performance, they computed \ac{ROC} curves on three different \ac{IOU} levels.
 Then they reported \ac{AUC}, true positive rate (recall) at the false positive rate of 0.05, $R_{0.05}$ as well as true and false positive rates at the best operation point.
 In Table \ref{GDXray-s}, we report \ac{AUC} and the best operation point results as $R$ and $S_p$ (1-false positive rate), but it should be noted that in the later works also these metrics were computed in a different manner.

 In \cite{S3-25}, Faster R-CNN, YOLOv2, and Tiny YOLO were used for object detection, but the performances were evaluated on image level using classification metrics apparently without considering the bounding box overlap in any way.
 Faster R-CNN achieved the best performance in terms of accuracy, F1 score, recall, and precision.
 The works in \cite{S3, S6} compared the performance of their proposed methods with the methods presented in \cite{S3-25,S3-15}.
 However, considering different experiment protocols, these comparisons are not reliable as noted also by the authors themselves.